CAPERS-LRD-z9: A Gas Enshrouded Little Red Dot Hosting a Broad-line AGN at z=9.288: Data Analysis

 For the galaxy model, we use the BPASS v2.2.1 stellar templates \citep{bpass221} and a flexible star-formation history via the ``bursty continuity'' parametrization described in \citet{tacchella22}.
 We use five fixed age bins with edges at 0, 10, 30, 100, 200, and 300 Myr and a log-uniform prior on the stellar metallicity from 0.1\% to 100\% solar.
 We include nebular emission, varying $\log U$ from $-4$ to $-1$, and dust attenuation (SMC law).
 Note that the dust attenuation is fit separately for the stars and AGN.

 The final model is the combination of the stellar and AGN components, with the normalization of the latter fit as a free parameter.
 The model spectrum is convolved with the PRISM resolution curve and the joint model is fit to both the NIRSpec spectrum and the NIRCam+MIRI photometry.
-We note that we mask the \oiii{}$\lambda\lambda$4959,5007 doublet when fitting the spectrum, as these lines are likely coming from the narrow-line region (NLR, see \S\ref{sec:temden}), which is not considered in our \texttt{CLOUDY} modeling of the BLR and nearby gas or our stellar model.
-We additionally mask the region around H$_\infty$ (3630--3690\,\AA), where the \texttt{CLOUDY} modeling yields artifacts due to the finite number of resolved energy levels \citep{inayoshi25,ji25}.
+We note that we mask the \oiii{}$\lambda\lambda$4959,5007 doublet when fitting the spectrum, as the narrow-line region (NLR, see \S\ref{sec:temden})---which is not considered in our \texttt{Cloudy} modeling of the BLR and nearby gas or our stellar model---may significantly contribute to these lines.
+We additionally mask the region around H$_\infty$ (3630--3690\,\AA), where the \texttt{Cloudy} modeling yields artifacts due to the finite number of resolved energy levels \citep{inayoshi25,ji25}.
 The resulting best-fit model is shown in Figure~\ref{fig:combinedfit}, and the results from the spectrophotometric modeling are discussed in Sections~\ref{sec:stellarmass} and \ref{sec:temden}.